-3.2.11 TECH Menu
+3.2.12 TECH Menu

-• TECH: This menu provides access to selections that are used to assist service technicians in troubleshooting.
-It provides access to read only system information along with a selection that allows all system settings to be returned to the original factory default values.
+TECH - This menu provides access to read only system information that can assist service technicians in troubleshooting.
+It also offers a selection that enables you to return all system settings to the original factory default values, and another that locks some setup menus.